Advertiser Disclosure

 Redeem United Miles for Wi-Fi

 Flights equipped with United’s new Wi-Fi portal allow you to redeem MileagePlus miles to purchase Wi-Fi access.
-However, this is a terrible use of your hard-earned United miles!
+However, this is a poor value for your hard-earned United miles!

-At a minimum, we value United miles at 1.3 cents per mile.
-If you redeem miles for Wi-Fi, you won’t even get 1 cent per mile.
+We value United miles at a minimum of 1.3 cents per mile.
+You won’t even get 1 cent per mile when you redeem miles for Wi-Fi.
 You’d definitely be better off saving your miles for future flights.

 Is Buying Wi-Fi Worth It?

-Whether buying Wi-Fi is worth it to you is going to be a personal decision.
-If staying connected to friends during flights makes the flying experience more enjoyable, then it might be worth it.
+Whether buying Wi-Fi is worth it to you depends on your priorities.
+Staying connected to friends during flights makes the flying experience more enjoyable for some people, and for them, it might be worth it.

-If you’re hoping to get a little extra work done (or your employer is paying for it), it might also be worth it.
+It might also be worth it if you’re hoping to get a little extra work done (or your employer is paying for it).

 Final Thoughts

-Inflight internet has come a long way over the last number of years, with more coverage options and more airlines, including United, offering free service to eligible customers on select flights.
+Inflight internet has come a long way over the last few years, with more coverage options and airlines, including United, offering free service to eligible customers on select flights.

-Luckily for United fliers, United has fitted almost all of its aircraft with Wi-Fi capability.
-So regardless of when and where you’re flying, you’ll have the option to purchase Wi-Fi access.
+Luckily for United flyers, United has fitted almost all its aircraft with Wi-Fi capability.
+So, regardless of when and where you’re flying, you can purchase Wi-Fi access.
+If you are a frequent United flyer, purchasing a subscription or getting a United credit card may be worth it.

 The information regarding the U.S. Bank Altitude™ Reserve Visa Infinite® Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.